Contextual MetaML: Syntax and Full Abstraction: Related Work

-\paragraph{Full abstraction for MetaML} \citet{tahaMultistageProgrammingIts1999} presented a few equational rules for purely functional MetaML, which are further extended by \citet{inoueReasoningMultistagePrograms2016}.
-Both equational systems are sound for contextual equivalence but not complete. \citet{bergerProgramLogicsHomogeneous2015} gave a Hoare-style program logic for typed purely functional MetaML that is fully abstract. \citet{inoueReasoningMultistagePrograms2016}\footnote{In that paper, they believed ``imperative hygienic MSP (multi-stage programming) is not yet ready for an investigation like this ...
+\subparagraph*{Full abstraction for MetaML} Taha \cite{tahaMultistageProgrammingIts1999} presented a few equational rules for purely functional MetaML, which are further extended by Inoue and Taha \cite{inoueReasoningMultistagePrograms2016}.
+Both equational systems are sound for contextual equivalence but not complete.
+Berger and Tratt \cite{bergerProgramLogicsHomogeneous2015} gave a Hoare-style program logic for typed purely functional MetaML that is fully abstract.
+Inoue and Taha \cite{inoueReasoningMultistagePrograms2016}\footnote{In that paper, they believed ``imperative hygienic MSP (multi-stage programming) is not yet ready for an investigation like this ...
 The foundations for imperative hygienic MSP have not matured to the level of the functional theory that we build upon here.''
-Our type system solves their concern.} gave a fully abstract characterization of contextual equivalence for untyped functional MetaML using the notion of applicative bisimulation \citep{abramskyFullAbstractionLazy1993,gordonBisimilarityTheoryFunctional1999}.
+Our type system solves their concern.} gave a fully abstract characterization of contextual equivalence for untyped functional MetaML using the notion of applicative bisimulation \cite{abramskyFullAbstractionLazy1993,gordonBisimilarityTheoryFunctional1999}.
 We are the first to give a fully abstract model for imperative MetaML.

-\paragraph{Operational game semantics} Game semantics has been a powerful tool to obtain fully abstract models for a variety of programming languages.
-Many such models are categorical constructions \citep{abramskyFullAbstractionPCF2000,hylandFullAbstractionPCF2000,rotStepsTraces2021,levyTransitionSystemsGames2014} in the sense that programs are interpreted denotationally as morphisms (typically strategies) and types as objects (typically games) of a suitable category.
-In contrast, the more recent operational game semantics \citep{lairdFullyAbstractTrace2007,jaberCompleteTraceModels2021,lassenTypedNormalForm2007,borthelleAbstractCertifiedAccount2025} provide a more intuitive operationally-driven framework.
-Our trace model can be thought of as an extension of \citet{lairdFullyAbstractTrace2007}'s model for higher-order references.
+\subparagraph*{Operational game semantics} Game semantics has been a powerful tool to obtain fully abstract models for a variety of programming languages.
+Many such models are categorical constructions \cite{abramskyFullAbstractionPCF2000,hylandFullAbstractionPCF2000,rotStepsTraces2021,levyTransitionSystemsGames2014} in the sense that programs are interpreted denotationally as morphisms (typically strategies) and types as objects (typically games) of a suitable category.
+In contrast, the more recent operational game semantics \cite{lairdFullyAbstractTrace2007,jaberCompleteTraceModels2021,lassenTypedNormalForm2007,borthelleAbstractCertifiedAccount2025} provide a more intuitive operationally-driven framework.
+Our trace model can be thought of as an extension of Laird's model for higher-order references~\cite{lairdFullyAbstractTrace2007}.